zone-eu/zone-mta/plugins/README.md

 - **'feeder:data'** with arguments `envelope`, `session`, called when DATA command is issued by the client
 - **'message:headers'** with arguments `envelope`, `headers`, called when rfc822 headers are found from the incoming message
 - **'message:store'** with arguments `envelope`, `headers` called when message is processed and ready to be pushed to queue
+- **'sender:headers'** with arguments `delivery` called when message is about to be sent, this is your final chance to modify message headers or SMTP envelope (uses 'sender' context)
+- **'queue:bounce'** with arguments `bounce` called when a message bounced and is no longer queued for delivery

 ### Errors